 Research in our lab focuses on evolutionary and developmental questions of plant biology.
-Currently our primary focus is on a new project in functional genomics/proteomics of phytochrome signaling.
-Other long-term interests in the lab are the evolutionary biology and physiology of plant polyploids, and floral development.
+Currently our primary focus is on functional genomics/proteomics of phytochrome signaling.
+Other long-term interests in the lab are the evolutionary biology and physiology of plant polyploids.

 Throughout development, signal transduction plays an important role in determining cell fate and establishing a developmental program so that a single cell can develop into a multicellular organism.
 Signal transduction uses signaling pathways, which are circuits that convey messages between cells and their environment.
 The response to external signals is context dependent, meaning the output depends not only upon the cell type in which signals are transduced, but also upon the stage of development of the organism, other interacting signaling molecules, and outside environmental signals.

 We focus our studies on the interaction between light perception and growth hormones, which implement the perceived signals and translate them into appropriate gene responses.
 Specifically, we study the function of several lesser-known genes in the phytochrome family of red-light photoreceptors in tomato and their interaction with downstream signal transduction molecules.
 We use whole genome approaches such as RNA-seq and proteomics to understand which genes are involved in specific signaling responses.
 We are also interested in better understanding how genes in the genome interact using gene network analysis.

 Evolutionary Biology of Genome Structure (Polyploidy)